Asset Mix Definition

 Investors can adhere to certain asset allocation models which choose their portfolio investments.

 The Asset Mix does not remain static.
 It changes with age and/or investment goals.
 Though investment advisors have their own asset models and assessment of an investor’s risk tolerance.
 We’ll look at three models based on three broad risk profiles: conservative, moderate, and aggressive.

 A conservative investor is one whose risk tolerance is low.
 He is someone who would prefer a low-risk-low return scenario.
 This can also be the case with someone moving towards the end of the investment horizon.
 Such an investor may otherwise be risk-tolerant, but his portfolio needs to be rebalanced by lowering the risk.
 As he may be nearing the end of his investment horizon.

 Though there is no thumb rule for the same, conservative portfolios are those with over 60% investment of assets in fixed income securities.
 The equity allocation would generally be 30% or lower.

 Asset Allocation Model for Moderate Investors

 A moderate investor is one who can accept the risk but is averse to too much of it.
 Further, his return expectations are moderate.
 This type of portfolio is also suitable for an investor who is in the middle of his investment horizon or life cycle, and though there is still time to go, he may need some money intermittently.

-A portfolio in which equities comprise 40-50% of the total assets can be considered to be moderate.
+Moderate portfolios are those in which equities comprise 40-50% of the total assets.
 Even among the equity exposure, a higher percentage may be towards blue-chip or dividend-paying stocks instead of more adventurous ones.

 Asset Allocation Model for Aggressive Investors